hgroman/scrapersky-backend/Docs/Docs_10_Final_Audit/v_Layer-2.3-Schemas_AI_Audit_SOP.md

 ## Introduction: Context from Architectural Truth

 This SOP is designed to be used in conjunction with the `Layer-2-Schemas_Blueprint.md` (Version 1.0 or later).
-Both documents are informed by the overarching architectural standards outlined in `Docs/Docs_6_Architecture_and_Status/1.0-ARCH-TRUTH-Definitive_Reference.md` and its supporting documents, particularly `Docs/Docs_6_Architecture_and_Status/CONVENTIONS_AND_PATTERNS_GUIDE.md`.
+Both documents are informed by the overarching architectural standards outlined in `Docs/Docs_6_Architecture_and_Status/v_1.0-ARCH-TRUTH-Definitive_Reference.md` and its supporting documents.
 The focus is on ensuring API contracts are well-defined, consistent, and properly validated.

 ---